MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 But how best to do this?
 One could do this by controlling and constraining the neural implementation of the underlying networks in the model.
 Instead, here we are going to do this by upweighting various penalisation terms in the training objective, that have the effect of rewarding models that have increased overlap.
-After all, if we think insufficient `overlap' is the relevant concept here, then it makes sense to develop methods of defense that aim to increase it.
+After all, if we think insufficient `overlap' is the relevant concept here, then it makes sense to develop methods of defence that aim to increase it.
 Even within this general approach, there are different ways one could do this.

 #### Tuning the noise in VAEs

 All methods to obtain increased overlap that add extra regularisation to the training objective can be expected to reduce model performance, as measured by the value reached by the un-regularised ELBO after training.
-But different methods will have different effects on the model, so have different tradeoffs associated with them.
+But different methods will have different effects on the model, so have different trade-offs associated with them.

 The methods we discuss here were outlined first in the literature as ways of obtaining `disentangled' representations -- representations that are in some sense one-for-one with the important aspects of variation that exist in the training data.
 For photos of simple objects, cubes and spheres of various sizes and colours against a white background, say, a disentangled model would hopefully learn latent representations that had one axis in the latent space corresponding to shape, one to size, a few for position in space, some for rotations in space, and perhaps a small number for colour, saturation and lighting.